Laptop Black Screen: Complete Troubleshooting Guide

 Solution #4: Reseat RAM

-- Shut down and unplug laptop
+- Shut down and unplug your laptop

-- Remove battery (if accessible)
+- Remove the battery (if you can get to it)

-- Close panel, reconnect battery, power on
+- Close it up, reconnect battery, turn it on

 Power & Battery Issues